prantoas8002-ship-it/Casio-calculator/README.md

 ### Additional Features

 * Repeated "=" operations
-* ANS button for recalling the previous answer
 * DEL button to remove the last digit
 * AC button to clear the current calculation
 * ON button to reset the calculator